denncc/rnn-generated-poetry/README.md

     python train.py -d DATADIR

 # Results
-After 10 epochs of training, the cross entropy loss is reduced 0.98 and the result is pretty good.
+After 40 epochs of training, the cross entropy training loss is reduced to 0.55.
+Here are some of the test poems generations.

 <p align="center">
 158<br>